abhishek-kumar-code/Redfish_Public/Specification.md

 #### Modified

-The Modified property contains the time stamp equal to the last time the SPMA service modified this resource.
+The Modified property contains the time stamp equal to the last time the Redfish service modified this resource.
 The format of this property shall be the [Standard Timestamp Format](#standard-timestamp-format).

 #### Status